Chargekart-Tech/backend-D7/README.md

 - locid: string - Unique id for each location, for ease of access in frontend (Auto - Generated)
 - name: string - Name of the Place
+- coordinates
     - latitude: float
     - longitude: float
 - city: string
 - state: string
 - country: string